Laundry Love Volunteer Sign-Up

-Please sign up to help volunteer for this great ministry!
-Laundry Love takes place the 4th Tuesday of every month from 6:30 – 8:30 p.m. at Pumpers Laundry at 339 S. Pleasantburg Drive.
-There is a sign up sheet available in the lower narthex.
+Please Sign-Up to help volunteer for this great ministry!
+Laundry Love takes place the 4th Tuesday of every month from 6:30- 8:30 p.m. at Pumpers Laundry at 339 S. Pleasantburg Dr. There is a sign-up sheet available in the lower narthex.

 First Sundays at 4 pm from October through June

 “You gave me a wide place for my steps under me, and my feet did not slip.”
 Ps 18:36